-- The variations of the magnetic field at the Earth's surface at high latitudes, which were derived 90 with the method of regression analysis, allowed to determine the IMF By control of the spatialtemporal distributions of the electric field potential at ionospheric altitudes as well as the ionospheric and field-aligned currents (FACs) (Friis-Christensen et al., 1985; Feldstein and Levitin, 1986).
-The electric field potential for an inhomogeneous ionospheric conductivity is obtained by solving a second-order partial differential equation.
-Friis-Christensen et al. (1985) used magnetic observa- - 95 tions of the summer seasons in 1972 and 1973, while Feldstein and Levitin (1986) obtained it for summer 1968.
-The potential differences at cusp latitudes in the daytime sector are \sim 20 kV for IMF By $\sim \pm 6$ nT.

-Leontyev and Lyatsky (1974) postulated a penetration of the solar wind electric field into the magnetosphere at daytime cusp latitudes.
-This electric field is generated by the potential difference

-- 100 between the northern and southern boundaries of the magnetotail.
+- 135 The variations of the magnetic field at the Earth's surface at high latitudes, which were derived with the method of regression analysis, allowed to determine the IMF By control of the spatialtemporal distributions of the electric field potential at ionospheric altitudes as well as the ionospheric and field-aligned currents (FACs) (Friis-Christensen et al., 1985; Feldstein and Levitin, 1986).
+The electric field potential for an inhomogeneous ionospheric conductivity is obtained by solving a - 140 second-order partial differential equation.
+Friis-Christensen et al. (1985) used magnetic observations of the summer seasons in 1972 and 1973, while Feldstein and Levitin (1986) obtained it for summer 1968.
+The potential differences at cusp latitudes in the daytime sector are ~20 kV for IMF By~ ±6 nT. - Leontyev and Lyatsky (1974) postulated a penetration of the solar wind electric field into the magnetosphere at daytime cusp latitudes.
+This electric field is generated by the potential difference between the northern and southern boundaries of the magnetotail.
 Under the assumption of high conductivities along the magnetic field lines, the electric field exists only at open field lines, which have their footprints in the polar caps, and will be short-circuited along closed field lines.
-The model allowed to estimate the effectivity of the solar wind electric field penetration into the magnetosphere to $\sim 10\%$. - 105 Olsen (1996) used MAGSAT magnetic field data in a height range of 350<h<550 km to determine the strength and location of the auroral electrojets at 115 km altitude.
+The model allowed to estimate the effectivity of the solar wind electric field penetration into the magnetosphere 150 to ~10%.

+Olsen (1996) used MAGSAT magnetic field data in a height range of 350 < h < 550 km to determine the strength and location of the auroral electrojets at 115 km altitude.
 He showed for the first time the possibility to estimate the horizontal ionospheric currents from scalar magnetic measurements only.
-The ionospheric currents were modelled by hundreds of infinite linear currents perpendicular to the orbital plane of the spacecraft with discretisation intervals of 111 km.
-The problem of iono- - 110 spheric current estimation is underdetermined and its solution is not unique.
+The ionospheric currents were modelled by hundreds of infinite linear currents perpendicu-

+- 155 lar to the orbital plane of the spacecraft with discretisation intervals of 111 km.
+The problem of ionospheric current estimation is underdetermined and its solution is not unique.
 In order to constrain the solution, a regularization method is used.
-The compilation of modelled and measured variations of the magnetic field along the satellite orbit on December 04, 1979, 17:00 UT, demonstrated the good agreement for the field-aligned component, but a significant discrepancy for the field-perpendicular one.
+The compilationcomparison of modelled and measured variations of the magnetic field along the satellite orbit on December 04, 1979, 17:00 UT, demonstrateds the good agreement for the field-aligned component, but a significant discrepancy for - 160 the field-perpendicular one.
 The discrepancy is mainly caused by magnetic fields of the FACs.
-The integral amplitude of the - 115 ionospheric currents during the interval November 28 till December 10, 1979, yielded a correlation of r = 0.88 with the AE-index.
+The integral amplitude of the ionospheric currents during the interval November 28 till December 10, 1979, yielded a correlation of r = 0.88 with the AE-index.

 The IMF By orientation influences not only the PE, but also the movements of the auroral forms at cusp latitudes (Sandholt et al., 2002).
-Simultaneously with permanently poleward moving discrete auroral forms at the equatorward boundary of the cusp, which are controlled by the IMF Bz
+Simultaneously with permanently poleward moving discrete auroral forms at the equatorward boundary of the cusp, which are controlled by the IMF Bz movement of the auroral forms is in opposite direction to the PE current flow direction.
+This can be expected, because the discrete auroral forms and the channels of enhanced ionospheric conductivity